research

 Methods you can use to evaluate a college’s financial health

 Figuring out if a college is in good financial health can tricky.
-Here are some methods you can use:
+Here are some techniques you can use:

 1. Review bond rating reports

-The easiest way to figure out a college's financial health is by knowing its bond rating.
-A college’s bond rating is essentially an its credit score.
-Two main agencies rate colleges: Moody's and S&P/Fitch (they use the same system) but sadly access to this information is aimed at institutions not interested parents.
-That said, googling ‘university-name bond rating' usually brings up a result.
+The easiest way to figure out a college's financial health is by knowing its bond rating, which is essentially its credit score.
+Two main agencies rate colleges: Moody's and S&P/Fitch (they use the same system) but sadly access to this information is aimed at institutions not interested parents, so it's not that accessible.
+That said, googling ‘university-name bond rating' often brings up a result, particularly if they've been downgraded.

 The Rating Scale (Best to Worst):